vika18473/StudentsProject/README.md

 To run this project do the following:

 - compile the repository to yourself
-- in the terminal, specify the command "npm i", to connect all the libraries
+- in the terminal, specify the command **"npm i"**, to connect all the libraries
 - you must create a "build" folder in the main project
 - create a "config" folder and following the example below, specify your data to connect to the database: